limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 ### Background

-You have been hired to do a penetration test on the W1R3S.inc individual server and report all findings.
+Someone hired you to do a penetration test on the W1R3S.inc individual server and report all findings.
 They have asked you to gain `root` access and find the flag (located in `/root` directory).

 ### Information Gathering

-Let's kick this off with a `nmap` scan to establish the services available in the host:
+Let's kick this off with a `nmap` scan to establish the services available in the host.

 ```
 # nmap -n -v -Pn -p- -A --reason -oN nmap.txt 192.168.100.130
-...
+…
 PORT     STATE SERVICE REASON         VERSION
 21/tcp   open  ftp     syn-ack ttl 64 vsftpd 2.0.8 or later
 | ftp-anon: Anonymous FTP login allowed (FTP code 230)